js07/pd-convert-actions/README.md

     },
     anonymousId: {
       type: "string",
-      description: "A pseudo-unique substitute for a User ID, for cases when you dont have an absolutely unique identifier.
+      description: "A pseudo-unique substitute for a User ID, for cases when you don't have an absolutely unique identifier.
 A userId or an anonymousId is required.",
       optional: true,
     },
     context: {